This tutorial suite was developed in partnership with Dr. Abigail Bakke's Fall 2018 ENG 674 Special Topics Class.*

 This tutorial collection will help you gain an understanding of the complexity of "fake news."
 Each module will help you understand problems related to fake news and other types of misinformation.
-You will gain the strategies you need to work through these problems to and be prepared for the current age of information.
+You will gain strategies to work through these problems and become more prepared for the current age of information.

 The American Library Association's Framework for Information Literacy states that: